Interferometric and Bipartite OTOC for Non-Markovian Open Quantum Spin-Chains and Lipkin-Meshkov-Glick Model: Introduction

 Many qualitative features of the OTOC are insensitive to the specific operators chosen.
 A considerable simplification is thus provided by OTOCs averaged over random operators.
 The uniform averaging across pairs of random unitary operators, supported on both sides of the system's Hilbert space bipartition, can be carried out~\cite{zanardibipotoc2}.
 This averaged bipartite OTOC is operationally significant since it measures the operator entanglement of the dynamics and the information scrambling, given a general quantum channel~\cite{zanopen44, Zanardi2001opent}.
 Furthermore, any particular selection of unitary matrices to examine the information scrambling in the system is eliminated by Haar averaging over all of the unitary matrices in the specified Hilbert space.
+Recently, the equivalence between the chaotic behavior of OTOCs and the Wigner separability entropy (WSE) for a multipartite system was investigated~\cite{OTOC-RE}.
+This is the remnant of the OTOC-R\'enyi entropy theorem that deals with the averaged OTOC and its qualitative similarity with the second R\'enyi entropy.
 To investigate chaos and information scrambling in many-body quantum systems with unitary operators, the averaged bipartite OTOC is a useful tool.
 The framework of ~\cite{zanardibipotoc2}, expanded to include open quantum systems~\cite{Zanardiopenbipotoc1}, i.e., the quantum systems impacted by their ambient environment, will be used in this paper.